Great Bend Millers

-The Great Bend Millers were a minor league baseball team based in Great Bend, Kansas in 1905 and from 1909 to 1914.
-The Millers played as members of the Class D level Kansas State League in 1905 and from 1909 to 1911, Central Kansas League in 1912 and returned to the Kansas State League in 1913 and 1914.
+The Great Bend Millers were a minor league baseball team based in Great Bend, Kansas.
+The "Millers" played as members of the Class D level Kansas State League in 1905 and from 1909 to 1911.
+Great Bend continues play in the Central Kansas League for one season in 1912 before returning to Kansas State League play in 1913 and 1914.
 Great Bend won three consecutive league championships from 1911 to 1913.
+Great Bend hosted home minor league games at the Fairgrounds in 1905 and at League Park in all the subsequent seasons.

 History

 Minor league baseball in Great Bend, Kansas began with the 1905 Great Bend Millers, who began play as charter members of the six–team Class D level Kansas State League, when the league expanded during the season.
 On July 6, 1905, the Millers and the Lincoln Center team joined the league during the season, expanding the first year league from four to six teams.
-Great Bend finished the 1905 season with a record of 19–9 to place 2nd, playing the season under managers James Durham and Carl Moore.
-Great Bend finished 4.5 games behind 1st place Ellsworth in the final standings.
+Great Bend finished the 1905 season with a record of 19–9 to place second, playing the season under managers James Durham and Carl Moore.
+Great Bend finished 4.5 games behind first place Ellsworth in the final standings.
 The Millers folded following the 1905 season.

-The Great Bend use of the "Millers" moniker is likely in reference to the local agriculture industry of the era.
+The Great Bend use of the "Millers" nickname corresponds to the local agriculture industry of the era.
 Great Bend, Kansas agriculture and grain production remains a predominant local industry.

 In 1909, minor league baseball resumed as the Great Bend Millers became members of the reformed eight–team Class D level Kansas State League.
-The Arkansas City-Winfield Twins, Hutchinson Salt Packers, Lyons Lions, McPherson Merry Macks, Newton Railroaders, Strong City-Cottonwood Falls Twins and Wellington Dukes joined great Bend as 1909 league members.
+The Arkansas City-Winfield Twins, Hutchinson Salt Packers, Lyons Lions, McPherson Merry Macks, Newton Railroaders, Strong City-Cottonwood Falls Twins and Wellington Dukes joined Great Bend as 1909 league members.

-After resuming minor league play, the Great Bend Millers placed 4th in the Kansas State League standings.
-Great Bend ended the 1909 season with a record of 49–48, playing under managers Rudy Kling and Stillings in the in Kansas State League play.
-The Millers finished 11.5 games behind the 1st place Lyons Lions in the final standings.
+After resuming minor league play, the Great Bend Millers placed fourth in the Kansas State League standings.
+Great Bend ended the 1909 season with a record of 49–48, playing under managers Rudy Kling and Stillings in the Kansas State League play.
+The Millers finished 11.5 games behind the first place Lyons Lions in the final standings.

-Continuing play in 1910, the Great Bend Millers placed 5th in the Kansas State League standings.
+Continuing play in 1910, the Great Bend Millers placed fifth in the Kansas State League standings.
 The Great Bend Millers finished the 1910 season with a record of 54–55.
-The Millers finished 16.0 games behind the 1st place Hutchinson Salt Packers in the final standings.
+The Millers finished 16.0 games behind the first place Hutchinson Salt Packers in the final standings.
 Charles Lyons served as manager in 1910.
 Rolla Mapel, a Great Bend Millers pitcher led the league with 205 strikeouts.

 The 1911 Great Bend Millers won the Kansas State League championship in a shortened season.
-The league disbanded on July 11, 1911, due to crop failures and drought.On the date the league folded, Great Bend was in 1st place with a 39–20 record behind managers Frank "Affie" Wilson and Wild Bill Luhrsen When the league ceased play, Millers were 0.5 games ahead of the 2nd place Newton Railroaders in the shortened season standings.
+The league disbanded on July 11, 1911, due to crop failures and drought.
+On the date the league folded, Great Bend was in first place with a 39–20 record behind managers Frank "Affie" Wilson and Wild Bill Luhrsen When the league ceased play, Millers were 0.5 games ahead of the second place Newton Railroaders in the shortened season standings.